g8rswimmer/go-twitter/README.md

-# go-tweet
+# go-twitter
-This is a go library for tweet API integration.
-It supports Twitter API v2 APIs.
+This is a go library for Twitter v2 API integration.

 In order to use or demo this library, you need a developer account with twitter.
 If you do not have an account, please go [here](https://developer.twitter.com/en).
 Please understand that by using this library, you are using under the terms which twitter has defined.